 What many people do not know is that DUI cases or what some states outside of California describe as driving while intoxicated are very fightable.
-With the right drunk driving attorney, you have the chance to fight and win your case.
-A Los Angeles DUI attorney at the Aizman Law Firm can defend your case and possibly get your charges reduced or dismissed.
-A DUI defense lawyer is imperative when you are charged with a drunk driving offense.
+With the right attorney, you have the chance to fight and win your case.

 Defense Attorney Diana Aizman Providing Legal Analysis

 In California, it is illegal to drive while under the influence of drugs.
 If you are arrested for DUI and the prosecution alleges that you were on drugs, you will be charged with only the driving under the influence charge.
 However, if you refused to take the blood or urine test after you were arrested, the prosecution will allege a sentencing enhancement that you refused a required test.
 This has the same consequences as the refusal allegation in a DUI alcohol charge.
 The DMV will suspend your license for one year without the ability to obtain a restricted license if you lose your DMV hearing.
-A DUI charge, whether or not it involves drugs, is a serious charge that requires the knowledge of a DUI defense lawyer.
+A DUI charge, whether or not it involves drugs, is a serious charge that requires specialized knowledge of the science involved in DUI.